This page is regularly updated as we are made aware of state level changes from our Vetted VA Pros.

 Eligibility

-Own or currently be under a contract to purchase a home
+• Own a home or currently under a contract to purchase a home

-Live in the home as your primary residence for at least seven months of the year
+• Live in the home as their primary residence for at least seven months of the year

-Have a 2018 Federal Adjusted Gross Income (FAGI)—excluding capital income or loss—below the threshold
+Have a Federal Adjusted Gross Income (FAGI)—excluding capital income or loss—below the following thresholds:

 A veteran receiving compensation from the U.S. DVA because of a 100% disability that was service connected.